percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

    If any of the matched or listed tables is deleted during the backup, |xtrabackup| will fail.

+   Do not copy back the prepared backup.
+Restoring partial backups should be done by importing the tables, not by using the :option:`--copy-back` option.
+It is not recommended to run incremental backups after running a partial backup.

+   Although there are some scenarios where restoring can be done by copying back the files, this may lead to database inconsistencies in many cases and it is not a recommended way to do it.

 For the purposes of this manual page, we will assume that there is a database named ``test`` which contains tables named ``t1`` and ``t2``.